-We, the students of Vinayaka Mission's Kirupananda Variyar Medical College & Hospitals, Salem [Vinayaka Mission's Research Foundation (Deemed to be University)] pledge that
+We, the students of Vinayaka Mission's Kirupananda Variyar Medical College & Hospitals, Salem pledge that

-- I, \\\\\ (name), being admitted to the study of medicine the art of healing, shall dedicate myself totally to uphold and contribute productively to the nobility of the profession. - I shall use my education & knowledge to acquire the ability to look into the present and future health needs of our country as well as that of the world. - I shall strengthen the core values of our national ethos, healthy living, liberty, unity in diversity; truth and common good in all my endeavours. - I shall treat my parents, peers, teachers and elders with great respect. - I shall show empathy and concern to the sick & patients and dotards & down trodden people. - I shall consider all men as equal and "the plurality and multi-ethnicity" woven India's secular fabric, shall become my "preferred priority" while interacting with others. - I shall remember the great leaders of our nation, abide by their teaching and steadfastly work hard towards our Mission's objectives to build a stronger nation through medical education.
+- I, (name), being admitted to the study of medicine the art of healing, shall dedicate myself totally to uphold and contribute productively to the nobility of the profession. - I shall use my education & knowledge to acquire the ability to look into the present and future health needs of our country as well as that of the world. - I shall strengthen the core values of our national ethos, healthy living, liberty, unity in diversity, truth and common good in all my endeavours. - I shall treat my parents, peers, teachers and elders with great respect. - I shall show empathy and concern to the sick patients, dotards & down trodden people. - I shall consider all men as equal and "the plurality and multiethnicity" woven India's secular fabric, shall become my 'preferred priority' while interacting with others. - I shall remember the great leaders of our nation, abide by their teaching and steadfastly work hard towards the institution's mission to build a stronger nation through medical education.